remitoudic/forcast_energy_consumption/README.md

         - Linter: flake 8
         - format: ruff
     - Cloud usage: the project is deploy on GCP.
+    - API docs with OpenAPI
-    - Testing / test coverage : Pytest
+    - Testing /test coverage: Pytest